-With house-buying becoming less attainable and with more and more people renting for most of their lives, a very untapped market is styling rented properties.
+With house-buying becoming less attainable and with more and more people renting for most of their lives, a very untapped market your interior design business could benefit from is styling rented properties.
 Usually there are a lot of restrictions when renting with what you can or can’t do with the interior design, so working around these restrictions to give your client a property they can call home is key.

 Room Specific Interior Design